Lapalissiano/callback-docs/docs/en/edge/phonegap/storage/sqlresultset/sqlresultset.md

 	function querySuccess(tx, results) {
 		// the number of rows returned by the select statement console.log("Returned rows = " + results.rows.length);
-		// this will be false since it was a select statement if (!resultSet.rowsAffected) {
+		// this will be true since it was a select statement and so rowsAffected was 0 if (!resultSet.rowsAffected) {
 			console.log('No rows affected!');
 			return false;